Where are the ‘bond vigilantes’?

 When it became known that the Fed would indeed in fact be prepared to buy all of this new issuance (“unlimited QE”) – or even create the money and supply the Treasury directly to circumvent needing to issue bonds at all – bond prices went back up and yields dropped.

 To support these government expenditures, central banks can’t allow interest rates to rise much.
 It would also lead to stronger currencies in relative terms.
 Stronger exchange rates disadvantage countries in terms of trade (i.e., exports become less competitive) and in their overall balance of payments situations.
 When you have a lot of debt, you generally want a weaker currency to ease the burden.
-Even before the coronavirus crash, virtually all developed countries want weaker currencies and don’t want to be disadvantaged in a currency price war or competitive devaluation struggle.

-Bad news will continue to support government bond prices (in countries with no material credit risk) and economies will remain underwater for potentially years relative to their high-water mark.
+Bad news will support government bond prices (in countries with no material credit risk) and economies will remain underwater for potentially years relative to their high-water mark.
 This may be less true for a country like China, which was growing at a higher rate than developed markets and had more ability to stimulate its economy through monetary policy (i.e., higher interest rates), relative to developed markets.
 It is likely to recover lost output more quickly.

 Bond yields can’t fall indefinitely